-- (a) Tax on Commercial Cannabis Cultivation. - (1) Every person who is engaged in commercial cannabis cultivation in the unincorporated area of the county shall pay an annual commercial cannabis business tax either: (1) at a rate of up to ten dollars (\$10.00) per square foot of outdoor cultivation area, twenty-two dollars (\$22.00) per square foot of mixed-light cultivation area, and thirty-eight dollars (\$38.00) per square foot of indoor cultivation area, or (2) at a rate of up to ten percent (10%) of gross receipts per fiscal year.
+- (a) Tax on Commercial Cannabis Cultivation. - Every person who is engaged in commercial cannabis cultivation in the unincorporated area of the county shall pay an annual commercial cannabis business tax either: (1) at a rate of up to ten dollars (\$10.00) per square foot of outdoor cultivation area, twenty-two dollars (\$22.00) per square foot of mixed-light cultivation area, and thirty-eight dollars (\$38.00) per square foot of indoor cultivation area, or (2) at a rate of up to ten percent (10%) of gross receipts per fiscal year.
 When the rate is determined on a square footage basis, on July 1 of each fiscal year succeeding the year of imposition of a square footage based tax on commercial cannabis cultivation, the amount of the tax shall be increased by the most recent change in the annual average of the Consumer Price Index ("CPI") for all urban consumers in the San-Francisco-Oakland-San Jose areas as published by the United States Government Bureau of Labor Statistics.
 However, no CPI adjustment resulting in a decrease of any tax imposed by this subsection shall be made.
+Notwithstanding the foregoing, for FY 21-22 and FY 22-23, the tax rate shall not be increased by any increase in the most recent CPI.
 The tax under this subsection shall not be imposed unless and until the board of supervisors, by ordinance, takes action to: (1) specify whether the tax on commercial cannabis cultivation will be imposed on a square footage or gross receipts basis, and (2) set a tax rate not to exceed the maximum rates established herein. - (2) For cultivation license types based on plant count, the square footage based tax will be calculated using up to one hundred (100) square feet per plant allowed under the permit. - (3) Notwithstanding the maximum tax rate established in subsection (a)(1), the board of supervisors may, in its discretion, at any time by ordinance, implement a lower tax rate for all persons engaged in commercial cannabis cultivation in the unincorporated area of the county or establish differing tax rates for different categories of commercial cannabis cultivation, including commercial cannabis cultivation for medical or adult use, subject to the maximum rate established in subsection (a)(1).
 The board of supervisors may, by ordinance, also increase any such tax rate from time to time, not to exceed the maximum tax rate established in subsection (a)(1).
 Notwithstanding the maximum square foot per plant established in subsection (a)(2) for cultivation license types based on plant count, the board of supervisors may, in its discretion, at any time by ordinance, implement a lower square footage per plant, and may, by ordinance, also increase such square footage from time to time, not to exceed the maximum square footage established in subsection (a)(2). - (4) Pursuant to subsection (a), the commercial cannabis business tax on commercial cannabis cultivation is to be imposed on a square footage basis, and is set at the following rates, with permit types as defined in Chapter 26 of the Sonoma County code:

 Permit Type Rate Per Square Foot

-Outdoor \$0.52
+Outdoor \$0.75

-Mixed-Light \$1.88
+Mixed-Light \$3.00

-Indoor \$5.69
+Indoor \$12.50